psagers/salvage/docs/source/index.rst

    words, it says "to combine shares 0, 1, and 2, use k1; else to combine shares 0, 1, and 3, use k2; ...".

-When ``t`` shares are brought together, one row of the key table can be fully reassembled, which means the master key can be recovered and the archive decrypted.
+When :math:`t` shares are brought together, one row of the key table can be fully reassembled, which means the master key can be recovered and the archive decrypted.